molavec/mcp-api-client/README.md

 ## 🎬▶️ Example Video😉✨
 [Check this video using included Test Server and Claude](https://www.berrycast.com/conversations/df10bb4d-a8f3-5331-aaf9-c923644959ae)

-## Support ME PLZ with your Click!
+## Support with your Click!

-### YOU CAN HELP ME GET IT SOON!

-Your help would really motivate me to get it done by **May 30th, 2025!**

 Make a reaction and give me a motivational comment on [mcp.so repository](https://mcp.so/server/mcp-api-client/molavec?tab=comments)

 ![Help me on mcp.so](./public/hack_help.png)

-... and yes.
+... and yes!
 A donation to help cover my coffee and rent would be amazing! 🙏🙏

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G1FR7OO)